nathaniel-may/filenames/README.md

 ## Future work
 - name the tool better
-- add additional functions like histogram reporting
+- add additional app functions like histogram reporting
-- decide on strictly greedy parsing, or ambiguity detection
-- add non-local constraints like the ability to enforce uniqueness and that incrementing counters are consecutive.
 - Have it work recursively across subdirectories.
 Would have to decide how non-local constraints like uniqueness and consequitive numbers interact with directory boundaries.
 Alternatively, require users to pipe strings to avoid file system interactions.
 - Generate local ui from source that allows for visually iterating through the files and constructing valid usernames with checkboxes.
 Boxes should be pre-checked if the filename is already valid for easy editing.
 - Migrate a directory from one naming scheme to another